The estimated reading time for this post is 436 seconds

 Ireland: a history by Robert Kee.
 Growing up at the end of the 1970s was a complicated time.
 The world was a more chaotic place than it is now (though I realise that maybe hard to believe).
 My Dad believed that I needed to have a good grasp of my own history and that would allow me to drive my own path.
 So he got me to read this dense academic history book that was originally written to accompany Ireland: a TV history – a co-production between RTÉ & the BBC.
 Kee was a British journalist who’d worked on Panorama with the series producer Jeremy Isaacs.
 Isaacs had produced The World At War in the early 1970s and my Dad had been a fan of the series because of its thoroughness and multifaceted viewpoint.
 To be honest with you I dreaded reading this book at the time because it was so big and there was so many words, but my Dad’s rationale stuck with me.

 The Hobbit by J. R. R. Tolkien.
 I remember being at primary school and hating having to pretend being Bilbo creeping around the dragon’s lair as some sort of half-assed drama class.
-It was accompanied by the BBC dramatisation of the book.
+I can still remember vividly the polished wooden floor feeling slippery beneath my socked feet.
+It was accompanied by the BBC dramatisation of the book which the school had a recording of.
 The recording inspired me to read Tolkien’s book despite the acting lesson trauma.
 The Hobbit acted as an on-ramp to the Lord Of The Rings series, I was fascinated by the intricate structure of it all: the multi-layered story that Tolkien created.

 Modern Petroleum Technology – Institute of Petroleum.
 I had wanted to work in the oil industry for two main reasons: at the time I was living at the top of the Mersey basin which was dominated by oil refineries and chemical plants.
 Whilst environmentalists may see them as monstrosities in my child eyes they were a silver and fiery cathedral.
 The second influence was John Wayne’s portrayal of Red Adair in Hellfighters.